vigetlabs/microcosm/docs/guides/01-overview.md

 Microcosm distinguishes itself from traditional Flux in a number of ways:

-**Data is kept in one place.** Stores and actions are collections of pure functions; they have no state of their own.
+**Data is kept in one place.** Domains and actions are collections of pure functions; they have no state of their own.
 They provide instructions for how a microcosm should update itself.

 **Action constants are generated automatically**.
-Instead of subscribing to a constant, Stores listen to things like `action.open`, `action.loading`, `action.done`, and `action.error`.
+Instead of subscribing to a constant, Domains listen to things like `action.open`, `action.loading`, `action.done`, and `action.error`.

 **Microcosm is a transactional system**.
 Microcosm keeps track of all outstanding actions and operates on them sequentially as they resolve, in the order they were originally invoked.